GenericMappingTools/gmt/doc_modern/rst/source/grdgradient.rst

 .. only:: not man

-    grdgradient - Compute directional derivative or gradient from a grid
+    Compute directional derivative or gradient from a grid

 Synopsis
 --------